-- Monitor devices without an OS installed on the system. - Provide a specific location to access monitored data of the storage devices and network cards. - Allows controller configuration for all the PERC 9 cards (H330, H730, H730P, and H830).
+- Monitor devices without an OS installed on the system. - Provide a specific location to access monitored data of the storage devices and network cards. - Allows controller configuration for all the PERC 9 cards (H330, H730, H730P, H730P MX, and H830). - NOTE: The Comprehensive Embedded Management (CEM) feature is not supported on the Dell PowerEdge R920 servers for configuration purposes.